Navigating Cognitive Bias in Forex Trading

 What is cognitive bias?

-How can traders navigate cognitive bias in forex trading?
+How can traders effectively address cognitive bias in forex trading?

-Some common cognitive biases that traders may experience include confirmation bias, overconfidence bias, anchoring bias, and loss aversion bias.
+Common cognitive biases in trading include confirmation bias, overconfidence bias, anchoring bias, and loss aversion bias.
+Understanding these biases helps traders navigate their impacts more effectively.

 References